parasaurolophus/rader.us/philosophy/computability.md

 interest were set theory, formal linguistics and computability theory.
 The results from such metamathematical research immediately gave rise to Computer Science.
-They also provided tools that helped physicists develop General Relativity and Quantum Mechanics among other revolutionary discoveries of the 20th century.
+They also provided tools that helped physicists develop General Relativity and Quantum Mechanics among other revolutionary advancements of the 20th century.

-Returning to the fundamental questions underlying Computability Theory, the Church - Turing Hypothesis answers the question of how to characterize computable real numbers, at least from a purely formal perspective.
+Returning to the fundamental questions underlying Computability Theory, the Church-Turing Hypothesis answers the question of how to characterize computable real numbers, at least from a purely formal perspective.
 It says absolutely nothing about all those vastly more points  on the number line representing numbers that are not computable.
-I.e. it says nothing qaulitative about numbers, computable or otherwise.
+I.e. it says nothing qualitative about numbers, computable or otherwise.
 This still leaves us with the question of what can we say about non-computable numbers?

 The answer is, of course, that there is nothing we can say about non-computable real numbers because they only exist as a side-effect of an intuitively